 It’s a tough period of time after graduation, isn’t it?
 The job search, the interim between graduation completion and the job interview, is like a nightmare for most students.
 But you don’t really have to wait for applying to a job till you complete your studies.
 You can break the routine and get yourself a job during your graduation itself!
 This will help you skip competition, and will increase the opportunities coming your way.
-Below are a few ways to get a job before you graduate.
+Below are a few ways to get a job before graduation.

 Keep your resume ready